google/applied-machine-learning-intensive/acs/ac1/_sources/introduction_to_visualizations/introduction.rst

    :align: center
    :alt: An example table visualization.

-This figure depicts a table holding information about people.
-The columns contain data for several different categories.
+This table holds standard information about people.
+Each column contains data for a different category.

 Bar Chart
 =========